siddharthgauts/GenpixAI/README.md

 # Hi Everyone,

-Here is my web app that I had made using TypeScript, HTML, CSS, Node.js, and many more languages and frameworks.
+Here is my web app that I had made using TypeScript, JavaScript, HTML, CSS, Node.js and many frameworks.
 This is one of the best projects I have made.
 Coming to the point, GenpixAI converts any input text into an image.

 I have also implemented a suggestion section so the website can suggest what is likely to be input.